Annulment Of Marriage In Singapore: 5 Must-Read Facts

 Couples that want to separate but have not yet passed the three years of marriage may file for an annulment instead of Divorce.
 Even then, they must prove their union was a voidable or void marriage by presenting evidence and facts to support their claims.

-Annulment cases tend to be complex, which is why many people seek help from a Divorce or family lawyer.
+Annulment cases tend to be complex, which is why many people seek help from a Divorce lawyer in Singapore.
 In addition, the sheer number of documents to file can be overwhelming.

 Get a free 30-minute consultation, or check our legal services for more information.